The Greenhouse Effect

 The Greenhouse absorption for this ‘saturation’ element is determined, quite simply, by the two temperatures: at the Earth's surface and at the start of the Stratosphere.
 Any increase of, say atmospheric CO2, has no effect on the GHGM absorption in this ‘saturation’ zone.

-‘Overlap and broadening zone’
+‘Overlap and Broadening Zone’

-is the intermediate case where absorption gradually tails-off with altitude but can be characterised by an Effective Emission Altitude (EEA *11).
+is the intermediate case where absorption gradually tails-off with altitude but can be characterised by an Effective Emission Altitude (EEA 11).
+Increased GHGM concentrations in this zone leads to an increment of the effective density (8) of GHGMs.

 Although the concentration of carbon dioxide is almost constant throughout the Troposphere, the concentration of the significantly overlapping GHGM – water – is extremely variable.
 Building water’s variability into the calculation is extremely complex as random, non-linear adjustments are difficult to tie-down.